fluxid/pyhaa/README.md

 1. Refactor python-code matchers - rethink how to handle tokenizer readahead
 1. Better unit-test error handling
 1. Reorganize and clean up code in parser, lexer and think of better names for code-related tokens
-1. Handle this code correctly: `-while 1: %p -break` or `%p -return` (This results in opened, but not closed p tag. `try..finally` ?
-Dumping all tag-closes just before break/return?)
 1. Handle errors raised in exec (while compiling template) more correctly (StopIteration raised in the template code may cause strange behavior)
 1. Find better way for inserting whitespaces (`!sp` syntax is too a bit ugly)